 Research is the ability to efficiently source, track and interpret information.
 Data is the GOLD RUSH of the 21st century.
 Maximising this potential via intelligent analysis of usually readily available data is the key to being viewed as a "living asset" by your employer.

 Creativity and Innovation

 Demand for talent across all sectors will be focused on these two attributes.
-"AI" will perform the repetitive tasks, however humans will always be needed to develop and implement new ideas and concepts.
+"AI" will perform repetitive tasks, however, humans will always be needed to develop and implement new ideas and concepts.

 A number of educational institutions in Australia are providing targeted adult training courses in soft skills in order to address these issues, as commerce and industry cannot rely on the traditional education system.

 Soft skills are extremely important and are also highly transferable.